 He is the editor of several books, including the best-selling Stories From the Ice Storm (1999).
 As the literary executor of the prairie poet Anne Szumigalski, he edited a book of her posthumous poems, When Earth Leaps Up (2006); a volume of her selected poems, A Peeled Wand (2010); and a book of her uncollected writings, A Woman Clothed in Words (2012).
 After serving as writer-in-residence for the city of Pointe Claire, Mark edited a bilingual collection of writings by local residents, The City We Share / La Ville que nous partageons.

-In addition to all his freelance work, he currently works part-time as an acquisition editor for McGill-Queen’s University Press.
+In addition to all his freelance work, he spent nine years working as an acquisition editor for McGill-Queen’s University Press.

 Mark has been a frequent and happy visitor to the Banff Centre for the Arts.
 He has taught non-fiction courses for the Writing With Style program at Banff, and has taken part in its Cultural Journalism program as a writer, editor and guest lecturer.
 Mark also taught a non-fiction class for the Maritime Writers’ Workshop in Fredericton.

 He has been a guest lecturer on many Canadian campuses, as well as at Oxford, Cambridge and Ohio State Universities.
 Closer to home, he has conducted workshops and classes in many schools and colleges across Quebec.
 For the Quebec Writers’ Federation he has given workshops in non-fiction and children’s writing, and he has taught poetry-writing at Concordia University.
 In 2016 he spent a week as writer-in-residence at Saint Mary’s University in Halifax.